RuiMesquita/facial_emotion_recognition/README.md

 ### Facial Emotion Recognition ###

-This repository uses a deep learning neural network to do facil emotion recognition in real time.
+This repository uses a deep learning neural network to do facial emotion recognition in real time.
 Also, has the option to do tests for individuals using surgical masks, since the times we are facing.